Home » Regions » North America » Northwestern Forested Mountains » Western Cordillera

 Partially Complete | With Images | Complete w/ Images |

 Get involved!
 You can help our ecoregion articles progress faster.
-Help us find photos of these regions.
 Contact us if you have any additions or corrections to any of these articles.
 You can also donate to support our ongoing work.

 ↑About the Western Cordillera

-Cover here ranges from barren and snow-capped mountains with numerous rocky outcroppings at the highest elevations, through coniferous forest to mixed forest at lower elevations, and to grass or scrubland at the lowest elevations.
+Vegetation cover here ranges from minimal to lush.
+Barren and snow-capped mountains with numerous rock outcroppings are found the highest elevations, through coniferous forest to mixed forest at lower elevations, opening again to grass or scrubland at the lowest elevations.
 Although the species diversity in many of these specific habitats is lower, the region as a whole is high in biodiversity owing to the great diversity of climate and cover type.
-The island-like nature of many of these regions, surrounded by dissimilar ecosystems, leads to a lot of endemic species, although fewer than milder areas farther south.
+The island-like nature of many of these regions, particularly in the south, surrounded by dissimilar ecosystems, leads to a lot of endemic species, although fewer than in the Temperate Sierras farther south.
 At the same time, many cold-tolerant species are found here that also occur across a wide range of boreal forest in the Northern Forests and Taiga regions.
-The richest forest growth occurs at mid elevations, high enough to provide sufficient rainfall, but not so high that cold temperatures stunt plant growth.
+The richest forest growth occurs at mid elevations, high enough to provide sufficient rainfall, but not so high that cold temperatures and poorly-developed soil stunt plant growth.

 Most of this region is surrounded by more arid areas at lower elevations, mostly the Cold Deserts of the interior west.
 To the east, at lower elevations, lies the Great Plains, more specifically the West-Central Semi-Arid Prairies in the northern U.S. and the South Central Semi-Arid Prairies in the south.
 However, in Canada, the east of this region is bordered by the still-forested Boreal Plain, and this border shares many plant species in common as both regions have sufficient moisture to support forests.
 The southernmost border of this region on the West Coast borders the wetter and milder Marine West Coast Forest, and farther south, the drier but milder Mediterranean California.
 The border with the Marine West Coast Forest is more gradual (except where separated by very high mountains in Canada) and there are more plant species shared in common between these areas as well.